shortcow36/ISMOWP/README.md

 ## API Development

-You'll notice in our LearningManagementSystem platform we only have 2 API endpoints:
+You'll notice in our LearningManagementSystem platform we only have two API endpoints:

+- `GET /grades` a public endpoint available for external use to retrieve all of the submitted grades.
 - `POST /grades` a private endpoint used only by our application whenever the user makes a form sumbission through the frontend.

+And in our GradeBook platform, we also have a two API endpoint:

 - `GET /grades` a public endpoint available for external use to retrieve all of the submitted grades.

-And in our GradeBook platform, we only have a single API endpoint:

-- `POST /grades` a public endpoint which allows you to enter new grades into their system via API
+- `POST /grades` a public endpoint which allows you to enter new grades into their system via API.

 In-reality, these frontend platforms will have many more endpoints available to use, but for our demonstration, we only needed to recreate a couple of them.